spencertipping/ni/dev/network-design.md

 1. The SSH tunnel used to start an instance (secure vlan)
 2. UDP connections (insecure vlan)
-3. Arbitrary ni streams, e.g. reading a file (insecure vlan)
+3. Arbitrary ni streams, e.g. TCP, reading a file (insecure vlan)

+ni instances are identified in a globally unique way, so we don't need anything like ARP.
+Instead, the equivalent functionality is provided by the graph sync protocol, ni's analogue of STP.

+### Security + invariants
+**TODO:** figure out trust domains

 ## Routed packet traffic (L3)